mekkablue/Glyphs-Scripts/README.md

 * **Wackelpudding** and **Beowulferize:** Select some or all glyphs in the Font tab, then run the script.
 It will create alternates of the selected glyphs and create a pseudorandom calt feature.
 Activate it by selecting Contextual Alternates in e.g. InDesign.
 * **Baseline Wiggle:** Creates a pos feature that randomly displaces the glyphs while you type.
 * **Glyph Shaker:** Randomly moves each node in selected layers of selected glyphs.
-* **Insert BCPs into straight segments:** Inserts offcurve points (BCPs) into straight line segments of all selected glyphs.
-Like option-clicking on all straight lines.
-* **Retract BCPs:** Deletes all offcurve points (BCPs).
-Handy for making sure, your font only consists of straight lines.
 * **Stitcher:** In selected glyphs, the Stitcher inserts components on your paths at fixed intervals.
 Useful for turning open paths (monolines) into dotted lines. *Needs Vanilla.*
-* **Turn offcurve into oncurve:** Does exactly what the name suggests.
-Makes fonts look really weird.

 ## Glyph Names:
 * **Check glyph names:** Checks all available glyph names for illegal characters.